Gotō Islands: Demographics

 In 2005, there were 76,311 inhabitants on the islands.

 An important historical element is the roots of Christianity in Japan within the islands.
 Some of the inhabitants are descended from Christians of the Catholic Church ("Kakure Kirishitan"), who came to their faith upon the introduction of Christianity to Japan via Portuguese missionaries in the late 16th century.
 These Japanese were many times persecuted and tortured by the Japanese shogunates for their beliefs, all the way into the early Meiji period.
 Until recently Hanare Kirishitans still lived there; the majority either returned to Catholicism after it was legalized in the 19th century or reverted to earlier practices.
 The islands have numerous Catholic churches, the oldest and most famous of which is Dōzaki church, built in 1868 and located about 6 km north of Fukue port.
 The islands are part of the Archdiocese of Nagasaki.

 Products

 Marine products, such as oysters and sea urchins, are the main products of the island.
 The natural camellia oil of Fukuejima is famous in Japan for cosmetic use.
-Cankoro-mochi, simple and traditional confections made from mochi and sliced and dried sweet potato is a kind of "soul food" for Goto natives.
-Cancoro-mochi is a good, inexpensive souvenir.
-It becomes sweeter when sliced (5 mm – 1 cm thick) and toasted in a toaster oven.
+Kankoro Mochi is a confectionery and specialty food of the Gotō Islands made from sliced, sundried sweet potato combined with mochi.

 Tourism

-Fukue city is a typical jokamachi in Japan, but the most interesting point is that the old castle in Fukue (called Ishida Castle) was built last in Japanese history.
-The year after the castle was completed, Japan opened their nation because of the Meiji Restoration.
-Today, the castle is used as the Goto high school and is contributing to the education of young Goto natives.
-Most of the castle area inside the stone walls are opened for public, you'll be able to see even the school grounds (which is also old castle heritage) if you ask for permission from the school administration office.
+Fukue City is a typical castle city.
+The historic castle in Fukue, Ishida Castle, was built last of all castles in Japanese history because year after the castle was completed Japan underwent the Meiji Restoration.
+Today, the castle is used as the Goto high school and is contributing to the education of young people.
+Most of the castle area inside the stone walls are opened for public.